luizhlelis/mediatorExample/README.md

 # mediatorExample

 ### Summary
 Sample Web Application using mediator pattern and CQRS concepts.
-Developed using .Net Core, Autofac, SqlServer with Entity Framework,  MadiatR, and Docker (containerized SQLServer).
+Developed using .Net Core, Autofac, SqlServer with Entity Framework,  MadiatR, and Docker (containerized SQLServer and MongoDB).

 ### Commands
 To restore nuget packages: